Protocol789/homeassistant/README.md

 ![image](https://github.com/Protocol789/homeassistant/assets/44654683/f6fd64ca-dac3-40f9-9044-b33289a7b3dd)
   12. New sensor details

-      Fill in a name for the new sensor
+      Fill in a name for the new sensor.
+       [!IMPORTANT] Ensure you reference the name of the sesnor you created in 6.)

       The `state template` will be refercing the new entitiy we created in the configuration.yml and extracting the `balance` attribute out
       `` {{ state_attr( 'sensor.airtel_new' , 'balance' ) }} ``